adamrneary/restful-etl/docs/api/batches.md

 * `jobs`: An Array of job items, each containing a set of tasks (see below)

 ### Job and task fields

-* extract
-    * source\_connection\_id: An optional String to override source connection for the specific extract task
+* type String specifies the type of work, can be "load" or "extract"
 * object: A String identifying the object endpoint within the source system to extract
 * grain: An optional String used for summary reports that can be extracted at various grains (e.g. daily, monthly)
 * since: An optional String to override the since variable used in the batch (not commonly used)
 * updated\since: An optional String to override the updated\_since variable used in the batch (not commonly used)
-* load:
-    * destination\_connection\_id: An optional String to override destination connection for the specific load task
-    * object: A String identifying the object endpoint within the destination system to load
-    * allowDelete: A Boolean value specifying whether to allow deletions (see below)
-    * since: An optional String to override the since variable used in the batch (not commonly used)
+* required_objects An object specifies which objects need to wait, contains three arrays: "extract", "load", "load_result"

 ### A note on "since" and "updated_since"